astechedu/laravel8vueinertiaspa/README.md

     }
 </script>

 Now we need to compile our js code. run below command. so let's run it as bellow:

 npm install
 //then
 npm run watch

-Now just visit below link to see our crud operation using inertia js with Laravel
+Now just visit below link to see crud operation using inertia js with Laravel

 LINK